 Dr Somak Biswas

 My first book Passages through India: Indian Gurus, Western Disciples and the Politics of Indophilia (Cambridge Uni.
-Pres, 2023) examines the phenomenon of western Indophilia, defined as romanticised engagements around idealised, Hindu forms of India.
-It offers a critical account of the nature of intimacies cultivated between key Indian guru figures (Vivekananda, Gandhi, Tagore) and their western disciples.
-Ashrams and letters became key to producing Indophile enchantments and sutained investment in major cultural and nationalist projects.
-Focusing on two such projects - the abolition of indentured labour and the dissemination of Vedantic Hinduism – I argue that Indophile deployments came to represent and naturalise high caste Hindu claims to culture and respectability, reproducing deep hierarchies of caste, class, race and gender.
-Drawing on English, Hindi, Bengali and French sources, the book unifies distinct strands of western discipleship within a shared tradition of Indophilia, and probes their profound consequences, both in India and abroad.
+Press, 2023) examines the phenomenon of western Indophilia, romanticised engagements around idealised, Hindu forms of India.
+It offers a critical account of the intimacies cultivated between major Indian guru figures (Vivekananda, Gandhi, Tagore) and their key western disciples (e.g. CF Andrews, Mira Behn, Sara Bull).
+I argue that ashrams and letters offered intimate sites of self making that produced the very form and fantasy of Indophilia, sustaining disciples' investments in major Indian cultural and nationalist projects.
+Focusing on two such projects - the abolition of indentured labour and the dissemination of Vedantic Hinduism – I show how Indophile deployments came to represent and naturalise high caste Hindu claims to culture and respectability, a process that reproduced deep hierarchies of caste, class, race and gender.
+Passages unifies distinct strands of western discipleship within a shared tradition of Indophilia, and probes their profound consequences, both in India and abroad.

 Contact